MathGeniusJodie/mass-extinction/readme.md

 ## breaking changes planned for version 1

-#### margin reset only for body
+#### margin reset only on some elements

 Removed because it breaks `<dialog>` and because margins are usually explicitly set on elements that have a default margin.
 Since almost every website removes margin on `<body>` and the tailwind class `m-0` is rarely used, the default config will still remove margin on `<body>`.
+Margins are also removed on textareas and inputs to smooth over cross-browser differences.

 To migrate, it's recommended that if you want an unstyled version of someting like a heading or a list, you use `role="list"` or `role="heading"` on a `<div>`.
-Or alternatively, you can change the `margins` option to `true`.

 #### removed background reset